Resources10 Top WikiLeaks Alternatives (Number 5 Is Our Favourite)

 GlobaLeaks is a free and open-source whistle-blowing software that allows you to start your own secure WikiLeaks site.

-It has a repository of nodes (servers) that stores and shares information amongst itself.
+It has a repository of nodes (servers) that store and share information amongst themselves.
 This makes it difficult for the government to shut it down since the leaked information is held on multiple nodes that are difficult to trace.

 4. BalkanLeaks

 BalkanLeaks.eu was founded by a Bulgarian Journalist living in Paris.
-The site is modeled after WikiLeaks, but it thoroughly checks and reviews censored materials before publishing.
+The site is modelled after WikiLeaks, but it thoroughly checks and reviews censored materials before publishing.

 READ ALSO: Best Antivirus For 2022